VAMPNezX/VAMPNezX/README.md

-- 👋 Hi, I’m @VAMPNezX
+- 👋 Hi, I’m Black
 - 👀 I’m interested in ... videogames
-- 🌱 I’m currently learning ... how to proggram
+- 🌱 I’m currently learning ... how to be white
 - 💞️ I’m looking to collaborate on ...afeganistão meu pau na tua mão
-- 📫 How to reach me ...:)
+- 📫 How to reach me ... pls don't

 <!---
 VAMPNezX/VAMPNezX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.